-The first time I tried this salad, I was a little apprehensive.
+The first time I tried this Pea Salad with Cashews and Bacon, I was a little apprehensive.
 Peas as the main ingredient in a salad just seemed a little strange to me, but I loved it!
-I think of it as a springtime dish, and often serve it with our Easter meal.
-For me, the hardest part is not eating all of the bacon before I finish.

 - 1 (16 oz.) package peas, thawed

 - 1/2 cup chopped cashews

 - In a large bowl, combine peas, bacon, celery, green onions and cashews.

 - Mix together sour cream and mayonnaise and add to other ingredients.

 - Stir until well combined.
 Chill until serving.